Detroit tourism seeks rebound after year lost to pandemic - WTMJ

 Since July 1, 2020, Indianapolis has hosted 32 groups inside the Indiana Convention Center and more than 239,000 people attending their events.

 The Indianapolis metropolitan area hosted this year’s men’s NCAA basketball tournament, which saw games played at multiple venues.
-The number of fans attending any one game was limited to 250.
+The number of fans attending any one game was limited to 25% of each venue’s capacity.
 Mask-wearing was required, although that rule was not always adhered to by fans.

 “You had to be masked, have temperature checks and health screenings,” Hoops said.
 “If it’s safe to go to Target with a mask on and safe to go to Kroger with a mask on, why isn’t it safe to go to an event with a mask on?”